Some posts contain compensated links. Please read this disclaimer for more info.

 Adventure travel rules the Lika-Senj tourist industry.
 Another popular activity in the region is quad safaris in the Gack River valley.
 A quad adventure in the valley and, especially, on Velebit Mountain is something you won’t soon forget.

 On a 45-kilometer quad tour, you’ll ride on all kinds of terrain, from asphalt to fields and forest roads.
-The excursion lasts about three hours, and you’ll visit a variety of local attractions, including a mine under Velebit Mountain, an airplane museum and a Gacka River spring.
+The excursion lasts about three hours, and you’ll visit a variety of local attractions, including a mine under Velebit Mountain, an airplane museum, and a Gacka River spring.

 Visit The Bear Sanctuary In Kuterevo

 Ever since it was founded in 2002, the Kuterevo Bear Sanctuary has been the town’s main attraction.
-The association’s purpose is protecting orphaned brown bears in Croatia.
+The association’s purpose is to protect orphaned brown bears in Croatia.
 At the moment, the sanctuary is home to eight brown bears, two of which came from the zoo.
 The other six lost their mom during their first year, eliminating their chance of surviving in the wild.

 This is definitely a place to take kids – this kid-friendly activity will be both fun and educational.